emschorsch/nlp-final-project/README.md

-nlp-final-project: by Justin Cosentino and Emanuel Schorsch
+cs65: Natural Language Processing final-project: by Justin Cosentino and Emanuel Schorsch
 =================

-Files pertaining to our NLP Final Project: Semantic Analysis in Twitter
+Files pertaining to our NLP Final Project: Semantic Analysis in Twitter Our project was to design and test systems which given a tweet and a topic could extract the sentiment of the tweet about the topic.

 multipleTaggey.py: Contains the sentiment lexicon tagger and the mfs tagger.
         Change globals in dataParse.py in order to change the test data for